SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 This one is tricky.
 Growth figures, especially when measured over only two data points (metrics today vs. metrics last year), are often hard to evaluate, unless absolute numbers are known as well.
 A representative from Facebook could have reported a [2150% growth](https://en.wikipedia.org/wiki/Template:Facebook_revenue) in revenue in 2005.
 While Facebook was indeed growing incredibly fast at that time, that particular statistic is meaningless, as revenue was nearly zero in 2004.

 This is not just a straw man argument.
-Various startups that I've interviewed with have claimed that they "doubled in revenue since last year," or even that they've been "doubling in revenue every year" when the company has only been in existence for 3 years, without providing a clear estimate of *current* revenue. <!-- In this talk by Dustin Moskovitz, co-founder of Facebook and founder of Asana... -->
+Various startups that I've interviewed with have claimed that they "doubled in revenue since last year," or even that they've been "doubling in revenue every year" when the company has only been in existence for 3 years, without providing a clear estimate of current revenue. <!-- In this talk by Dustin Moskovitz, co-founder of Facebook and founder of Asana... -->

 You should ask yourself why a company is choosing to share growth numbers, but not any absolute figures.
-It's likely because growth statistics are a lot of more flattering to the company.
+It's likely because growth statistics are a lot more flattering to the company.
 But you should know: being a derivative of the yearly revenue (or total users) graph, growth figures will almost always contain less information.

 Of course, don't be pedantic.
-If a founder mentions that their service has over a million users, and is sporting 200% year-over-year growth, but won't give exact numbers, that is probably enough information to judge that the business is growing rapidly.
+If a founder mentions that their service has over a million users, and is sporting 200% year-over-year growth, but won't give exact numbers, you probably have enough information to judge that the business is growing rapidly.

 Cynicism aside, joining a company that is growing at breakneck pace is one of the smartest career decisions you can make early on.
 Such a startup will offer many opportunities to take charge and grow into leadership roles, and will be filled with intelligent and ambitious young people - colleagues who may become your business partners and co-founders one day.
 Finally, as many [have](https://blog.wealthfront.com/hot-mid-size-silicon-valley-companies/) [said](https://blog.samaltman.com/advice-for-ambitious-19-year-olds), getting a win on your record early in your career is incredibly valuable, and as I discuss in the last section, early hypergrowth is one of the strongest signals that a company will do very, very well in the future.
-Of course, true hypergrowth is rare, and identifying such companies when they are relatively small and unheard of is challenging.
+Of course, true hypergrowth is rare, and identifying such companies when they're relatively small and unheard of is challenging.
 But your alternative is the even harder problem of trying to turn around a slow-growing company as employee #50.

 On the flip side, joining a startup that "fails" a year or two after you join is not as bad as you may think.
 Assuming the startup had clear potential and a high hiring bar, no one will hold it against you that the company didn't do as well as hoped.
 This attitude may not hold outside the San Francisco Bay Area, or the United States, but what is most threatened by spending time at a company that flounders is not your CV, but just that: your time.
 Staying at a company with no clear growth prospects for five years translates to five lost years you could have spent growing and learning.
 Note that this idea that a failed startup does not equal a black mark on your career [holds](https://blog.samaltman.com/advice-for-ambitious-19-year-olds) for both the founders and the employees.
-That said, you are less likely to regret time spent working on a problem you deeply care about as a founder than as employee #50.
+That said, you are probably less likely to regret time spent working on a problem you deeply care about as a founder than as employee #50.

 #### Number of employees